Azure-Samples/azurearc-samples/201/ReadMe.md

     Please take note of the Client ID (a.k.a., App ID), tenantID, service principal object ID and Client Secret generated in this step.

-2. Use the client ID and client secret as plain text from the first step to create a Kubernetes secret on the connected cluster:
+2. Use the client ID and client secret **value** as plain text from the first step to create a Kubernetes secret on the connected cluster.
     ```
-    kubectl create secret generic secrets-store-creds --from-literal clientid="<client-id>" --from-literal clientsecret="<client-secret>"
+    kubectl create secret generic secrets-store-creds --from-literal clientid="<client-id>" --from-literal clientsecret="<client secret value>"
     ```

 3. Create a label from the created secret: